Hans Walter Zech-Nenntwich: Prison escape

 From 1963 to 1964, he was one of the members of the 2nd SS Cavalry put on trial for mass killings of 5,200 Jews at the Pinsk Marshes.
 He was found guilty and sentenced to four years in prison.
 However, he escaped from Braunschweig Prison on 23 April after being let out by Dietrich Zeemann, a prison guard who had met Zech-Nenntwich when both of them were at a Nazi labor service school in 1936, and fled to Egypt with Margit Steinheuer, his fiancée.
 While in Egypt he was interviewed by a Stern reporter.
 The West German government attempted to extradite him from Egypt, but President Gamal Abdel Nasser refused.

 On 26 July, Zech-Nenntwich returned to Germany and hid at his villa in Remagen.
 He later turned himself in to the Ministry of Justice of Lower Saxony on 7 August 1964, as he was afraid of being captured by Israeli agents.
-He was put on trial again for bribing a guard during his escape and was given an additional ten months to his prison sentence.
+He was put on trial again for bribing a guard during his escape and had another 10 months added to his sentence.